ewoody1/sudoku-ember/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+TODO - How to run it on phonegap app or package to a standalone app?

 ## Further Reading / Useful Links